vincentorback/clean-wordpress-admin/README.md

 Remove dashboard meta boxes or even the whole dashboard itself.

 ### [Editor](editor.php)
-Change editors settings, hide metaboxes or disable the editor completely.
+Change editor settings, hide meta boxes or disable the editor completely.

 ### [Editor (JavaScript)](editor.js)
-Change editors settings, hide metaboxes, disable block functions, unregister plugins and more.
+Change editor settings, hide meta boxes, disable block functions, unregister plugins and more.

 ### [Emojis](emojis.php)
 Disable built-in emojis that loads large JavaScript, CSS and image files :-1:

 ### [Head](head.php)
 Clears out generated unwanted stuff from the wp_head hook.
-Such as feeds and WordPress version.
+Such as feeds and the WordPress version.

 ### [Images](images.php)
 Remove functions related to images like the default link, alignment, and sizes.